GrinonBarrett/Taksidos/Placeholder Spell.md

-#### Wizzery
+#### Landing

 **Minimum Tier**: 2

-**Casting Time**: 5 Actions

-**Duration**: 1 + [Magic] bonus minutes

-**Effect**: You project a strange foaming fluid in a 5 yard line, which is .5 foot high and wide.
-Choose two different exotic damage types, one for protection and one for vulnerability.
-Anything within the line is covered in a strange concoction of your making for the duration of the spell.
-Attacks of the type choosen for protection have disadvantage against someone covered.
-Attacks of the type chosen for vulnerability have advantage against something covered this way.
-You may choose to spray a cone instead of a line, ut this reduces the range to one third.
+**Casting Time**: 1 reaction, which you take before you would impact with a surface you can perceive while falling or being knocked back

+**Range** 3 yards

+**Effect**: You mangae to divert some of the force of your impact.
+Divide the feet you travled as a result of the fall or knockback by the number of other creatures within range.
+Then apply falling/knockback damage to each creature within range as though all were affected by it.
+If no other creatures were within range, you simply reduce your fall distance by the spell's tier.

-A critical success with the spell check will allow you to produce an additional line as an action so long as there is still duration to the spell.
+A critical success with the spell check will allow you to modify the distance applied to you (after any division of distance) by a number of yards equal to your [Magic] bonus.

-A creature's Mucous feature protects it from this.

-**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's line by 1 yard or the duration by 1 minute.
+**At Higher Tiers**: Each tier beyond minimum allows you to modify the range of the spell by 1 per tier beyond 2nd.

-**Critical Failure**: You manage to spray yourself with a strange fluid.
-Make a [Fort] save with a DV equal to the points of failure + the spell's tier.
-Attacks of both chosen types have advantage against you for a number of minutes equal to the points of failure.
+**Critical Failure**: You instead increase the effect distance of your fall/knockback, in feet, by the points of failure multiplied by the spell's tier.